MadhukarBangar/netapp-ansible/README.md

 ## File Listing & Description
 1. combined/00_netapp_full_install.yml<br>

-   This playbook is part of my blog post:<br>
-   www.sysadmintutorials.com/how-to-automate-netapp-installations-with-ansible<br>

    It will setup a NetApp cluster ready for VMware vSphere NFS datastores.
 It performs the following:
 ```sh